lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 If conn is not provided, returns the maximum number of bytes that will be buffered up for output on any connection.

+If conn is provided but is not a currently-active connection, then `E_INVARG` is raised.
+If the programmer is not conn or a wizard, then `E_PERM` is raised.

 **Function: `read`**

 read -- reads and returns a line of input from the connection conn (or, if not provided, from the player that typed the command that initiated the current task)